btcpayserver/btcpayserver/README.md

 ## Documentation

-Please check out our [complete documentation](https://github.com/btcpayserver/btcpayserver-doc) and [FAQ](https://github.com/btcpayserver/btcpayserver-doc/tree/master/FAQ#btcpay-frequently-asked-questions-and-common-issues)for more details.
+Please check out our [complete documentation](https://github.com/btcpayserver/btcpayserver-doc) and [FAQ](https://github.com/btcpayserver/btcpayserver-doc/tree/master/FAQ#btcpay-frequently-asked-questions-and-common-issues) for more details.

 If you have any troubles with BTCPay, please file a [Github issue](https://github.com/btcpayserver/btcpayserver/issues).
 For general questions, please join the community chat on [Mattermost](https://chat.btcpayserver.org/).